godotengine/godot-cpp-template/README.md

 - A macbook
 - An apple id enrolled in apple developer(99 dollar per year)
+- In the framework folder, you need to create a `Resources/Info.plist`

 For the actions you will need to set the following inputs.
 Store them as secrets in github: